A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 A set of two leg garters retails for £40/€45.

-Thanks to Bijoux Indiscrets for sending me these items to review!
-All views, as always, mine.
-Affiliate links appear in this post.
+Thanks to Bijoux Indiscrets for sending me these pieces from the MAZE accessories range to try.
+All views are, as always, mine.
+This post contains affiliate links.

 [Toy Review] UPKO Remote Control Wand Vibrator Harness Combo